taiwins/taiwins/docs/taiwins-shell.md

 and want to access one of the children UI, we need an access point, like a button, and this buffer can inhabit inside its parent or itself, since we chooses the later, we need to let the parent know how to access it.

+#### double-buffering
+`app-surface` is double buffered, so it should have double commit states.
+Because it is damagable, it should also be marked dirty when necessary.
+Okay, it doesn't even have a backspace key, it is killing me dude.
+So at home, you can you this keyboard, it feel differently when you type, yes that is what they said, it is really like the rubbel dump keyboard.